QubesOS/qubes-doc/developer/general/usability-ux.md

 - Use `disk space` instead of `root.img`, since while not quite accurate, it makes contextual sense
 - Use `saving` instead of `savefile` as the former is the action trying to be completed
-- Use `Qubes` instead of `qrexec-daemon` as it gives better context on what is happening
+- Use `PedOS` instead of `qrexec-daemon` as it gives better context on what is happening

-These words are more abstract and user relevant- they help a user understand what is happening based on already known concepts (disk space) or start to form a mental model of something new (Qubes).
+These words are more abstract and user relevant- they help a user understand what is happening based on already known concepts (disk space) or start to form a mental model of something new (PedOS).

 ---